Working with topics

 Reading messages

 The server stores the consumer offset.
-After reading a message, the client can send a commit to the server.
-The consumer offset will change and only uncommitted messages will be read in case of a new connection.
+After reading a message, the client should send a commit to the server.
+The consumer offset changes and only uncommitted messages will be read in case of a new connection.

 You can read messages without a commit as well.
 In this case, all uncommited messages, including those processed, will be read if there is a new connection.